Program Mission Statement, Goals, and Student Learning Outcomes

 The Geomatics Program degrees will prepare students for a profession in Geomatics and Geospatial Science on a state, regional, national and international level in public, private, and academic settings.
 As a part of Geospatial sciences Geomatics students will be able to demonstrate knowledge and skills in data acquisition, modeling, analysis, integration, and management of geospatial reference data used to produce deliverables for land surveying, civil engineering, cartography, geographic information systems (GIS), geodesy, and remote sensing.

-- Work towards 5% of Graduates who will pursue a Geospatial or related graduate degree.
+- 2) Encourage undergraduate students to pursue a Geospatial or related graduate degree.program

-- Each Geomatics student will be given professional engaged learning opportunities
+- 3) Assist each Geomatics student in obtaining professional engaged learning opportunities.

-- Increase the number of students enrolled in the Geomatics Program to 60.
+- 4) Increase the number of students enrolled in the Geomatics Program to 60 by 2025

 By the time of graduation, the program enables students to acquire:

 - 1) Sufficient knowledge, skills, and understanding to pass the national NCEES Fundamentals of Surveying Exam.

 - 2) An ability to apply knowledge of boundary and tenure law, along with dispute

 - 3) An understanding of professional surveying best practices and standards of care